sidd-harth/kc-flux/lab9/step9.md

 </details>

-> Check the Message of Previous command, it should mention, `.... last commit ....`
+> Check the Message of Previous command, it should mention, `committed and pushed ....`

 #### Check Deployment using new `7.8.1 image tag`
 ```